What Does it Take to Be a Food Preparation Worker?

 Food Preparation Worker Job Outlook

-In 2016, there was an estimated number of 871,100 jobs in the United States for Food Preparation Worker.
+In the United States, there were 871,100 jobs for Food Preparation Worker in 2016.
 New jobs are being produced at a rate of 7.9% which is above the national average.
 The Bureau of Labor Statistics predicts 68,600 new jobs for Food Preparation Worker by 2026.
-The BLS estimates 157,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 157,700 job openings in this field each year.

 The states with the most job growth for Food Preparation Worker are Arizona, Utah, and Texas.
 Watch out if you plan on working in Maine, Ohio, or West Virginia.
 These states have the worst job growth for this type of profession.